Adjective-Object/good-fences-rs-core/README.md

 # Using the CLI

-To run `good-fences` cli we need at least two things:
+To run the `good-fences` cli we need at least two things:
 - `fence.json` configuration files.
 - A `tsconfig.json` file. (see [tsconfig reference](https://www.typescriptlang.org/tsconfig))